 A comprehensive Laos tour - from the far north to far south

-Our Laos tour, Mekong Adventure, follows one of the world’s greatest rivers through the heart of Indochina.
+Our comprehensive Laos tour, ‘Far North to Far South’, follows one of the world’s greatest rivers through the heart of Indochina.
 Beginning in the historic and picturesque town of Luang Prabang, nestled in the mountains of the far north of Laos, we’ll travel, via the enigmatic Plain of Jars, to the modern-day, riverside capital Vientiane.

 From here our itinerary follows the Mekong south to the French-era river ports of Thakaek and Pakse where we’ll travel by boat up an underground river amid the surreal, karst landscapes of Hin Boun National Park as well as discovering the waterfalls and coffee plantations of the Boloven Plateau.

 Continuing south by boat our next destination is quaint Champassak town with its well-preserved French architecture and spectacular pre-Angkor and UNESCO listed temple of Wat Phu.
 Farther still, along the border where Laos and Cambodia meet, we’ll explore the sublime scenery of Si Phan Don – an inland archipelago where thousands of islands dot the Mekong – after which the entire river tumbles over Southeast Asia’s and indeed one of the world’s largest, yet least known, waterfalls, Khone Phapaeng.

 Another Mekong boat journey takes us over the border to the remote Cambodian town of Stung Treng from where we head west along the foot of the Dandrek Escarpment to majestic Preah Vihear – another Angkor-period temple and another World Heritage site – spectacularly perched atop a sheer 600-metre cliff!